Contractor Deposits: How Much Is Safe to Pay Upfront?

 Wrong.

-50% upfront is a massive red flag.
+50% upfront is a massive review note.
 Standard is 10-20%.
 Anything over 30% puts you at serious risk.

 Why contractors want large deposits: